 In our work, with these large portfolio organizations, there frequently identified reasons for participating in the benchmarking process:

 Many of our clients hold regular FM forums internal to the company to share their practices within the organization.
 Hopefully your organization isn’t a high-cost performer and you are asked to explain why you are doing so poorly.
 The low-cost performers are usually asked to share what they are doing so the rest of the organization can benefit.
-Internal benchmarking is really the easy first step.
+Internal benchmarking is really the easy first step.- No confidentiality issues.

 It is good to know where you stand and the great opportunity to improve the performance of your facilities.
 Maybe they have been underfunded in the past and are in terrible shape.
 You just need to start working with the peers that are performing at a lower cost and set firm, but achievable objectives.
 Poor performance can often be used to help justify additional funding.